zavies97/URL-Shortener/README.md

 ## Future updates

 * Restyling the front end application to make it look more appealing, and have nicer formatting.
-This also includes creating a list format for showing the url data instead of keeping it as an unsorted string type

 * Adding front end unit tests and unit tests to mock the backend server endpoints